 Core course requirements:

-The following are taken during the first year:
+The following are required during the first year:

-A student earning a grade below B- in one of these courses must retake the course,
+A student earning a grade below B- in one of these courses must retake the course in the 2nd year,

 Elective course requirements: